Code-Institute-Submissions/memory-blocks/testing.md

   8. Verified that each square of the grid turned grey when the timer reached zero.
   9. Verified the colour picker appeared above the grid when the timer reached zero.

-- Game page - playing time stage- easy game
+- Game page - playing time stage - easy game

   1. Clicked on each of the colours of the colour picker to verify the border thickness of the clicked colour increased.
   2. Clicked on a square of the grid to verify its colour changed to that chosen in the colour picker.